rawitat/gtypist_lessons/programming_quotes.typ

 S:Prorgamming is one of the most difficult branches of applied mathematics;
  :the poorer mathematicians had better remain pure mathematicians.

+*:G5_35
+I:John Romero
+S:You might not think programmers are artists, but programming is an extremely :creative profession.
+It's logic-based creativity.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU